What is this about?

 - Guide to the Building and Development Certifiers Bill 2018 (PDF | 335.6K)

-Fair Trading will review all submissions, which may result in amendments to the Bill and further targeted consultation.
+Fair Trading is reviewing all of the submissions received, which may result in amendments to the Bill and further targeted consultation.

 Everyone who comments will be notified when the Bill is finalised (and published on the Fair Trading website).
 Copies will also be emailed directly to commenters.